udacity/udacidrone/docs/platform-simulator.md

 ## General Unity Simulator Setup ##

-Note: I don't think there is anything specific that needs to be set up with the simulator....
+Nothing specific needs to be setup, will work out of the box!

-## `UnityConnection` Overview ##
+## `MavlinkConnection` Overview ##

-TODO: instructions for using the UnityConnection class, for both a shell version and a script version.
+Here are examples of how to use the connection class in both the shell and in a script.

 ### Python Shell ###